 Phablets for Android Fans

-Android users are getting a lot more choice on the phablet market than anyone else, and it's pretty tough to choose the best of the best.
-There are really three top end phablets that cut the mustard, along with a couple of more budget friendly versions.
+Android users are getting a lot more choice in the phablet market than anyone else, and it's pretty tough to choose the best of the best.
+There are really three top-end phablets that cut the mustard, along with a couple of more budget-friendly versions.

-The last of the high end Android phablets is going to be the HTC One Max.
-This is the only big phablet that HTC make, and for those that prefer the One user interface (particularly business users) then the One Max is the clear choice.
-It's got a 5.9 inch high definition display and runs a quad core 1.7 GHz processor with 2 GB of RAM.
+The last of the high-end Android phablets is going to be the HTC One Max.
+This is the only big phablet that HTC make, and for those that prefer the One user interface (particularly business users) then the One Max is a clear choice.
+It's got a 5.9-inch high definition display and runs a quad-core 1.7 GHz processor with 2 GB of RAM.
 Expandable storage is up to 64 GB.
-It's not the highest spec device around, but HTC fans will be more than happy with performance.
+It's not the highest spec device around, but HTC fans will be more than happy with the performance.